 Axert® (almotriptan malate)

 Axert® (almotriptan malate) is a selective 5-HT1B/1D receptor agonist (triptan) indicated for the acute treatment of migraine, with or without aura, in adults who have a clear migraine diagnosis.
 Axert does have an indication for children 12-17 for migraine headache pain.
 It is taken by mouth for the relief of migraine severity, from moderate or severe pain to mild or no pain.

-Axert generally works within 2 hours.
+Axert generally works within 30 minutes to 2 hours.
 It is intended to reduce acute migraine symptoms, as it will only treat a migraine that has already begun.
 It should not to be used as prophylactic therapy to prevent the onset of migraine.

 Overuse of acute migraine drugs can cause medication overuse headaches.
 Overuse is considered dosing on 10 or more days per month for 3 months or longer.
 Symptoms of overuse may need to be treated and detoxification from migraine medications may be required.

 What are the ingredients in Axert?